Wednesday, August 26, 2009

 I'll be receiving a silicone implant placed into the left side, underneath the muscle.
 This is not enough to hold the implant in (because I have no breast tissue there, only skin) so my surgeon will be laying in a cellular mesh that will hold the implant firmly in place.
 This tissue is made from human protein material, and the plan is that my body will accept it as its own (hopefully).

-going to happen on the left side.
+On the other side, I will get a smaller saline implant into my good breast.
+This is simply to match what is going to happen on the left side.
 Since we don't really know what it all will look like, Dr. Cheng says I will be in surgery several hours while she fixes, prods and pokes to make them as symmetrical as possible.
 That is the last surgery (hopefully) and will take place in February 2010.

 The first surgery will be in October when an expander will be surgically placed underneath my left side skin.
 Then at one week intervals, the Dr. will increase the amount of fluid in the expander by 50 cc's or so.
 She will do this by shoving a needle through my skin and into the expander itself.
 Sounds fun, huh?
 She promises it doesn't hurt too much.